paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 }
 ```

+We can now start the server using **yarn dev**.

-This new `Home` component will display "**Hello world!**" unless we specify a name in the url.
+The app will display **Hello world!** unless we specify a name in the url.
 For example, http://localhost:3000?name=Margot will display "Hello Margot!"

-We can now start the server using **yarn dev**.

 ```sh
 # Start the dev web server